Mykola-CI/forward-stock-plan/README.md

     for any chosen week to record either actual sales or update forecasts.
-Once all items for the product range have been typed in, the application calculates and updates sales forecast and stocks.
+Once all items for the product range have been typed in, the application calculates and updates sales forecast and future stocks.
 Both Sales and Stocks are then stored in their respective worksheets

+    __Note:__ As opposed to updating future stocks in Update Orders procedure the future stocks in Update Weekly Sales procedure are calculated at the context of existing orders and deliveries allowing User to observe the effects of amended sales forecasts on forward stock plan situation.

+    It is assumed that following the Update Weekly Sales procedure User can have an option to decide whether to launch the Update Orders procedure or leave it as is.

     - [3] _Update Orders_ - calculate orders recommendation
     based on new sales, stocks and deliveries data for a